Government & Public Safety11 min read

 • Only one active sequential journal at a time — you may not maintain multiple concurrent journals

-• Journal is your personal property — it does not belong to your employer, even if the employer paid for it
+• Journal is the personal property of the notary — it does not belong to your employer, even if the employer paid for it

 Journal Access and Public Requests